aristanetworks/avd-workshops/workshops/avd.md

 make build-site-1
 ```

-We will be using the following `make` commands several times in the upcoming lab.
-Review the above `Makefile` to see what each entry does.
-Try building some of your own entries.
+In the upcoming lab, we will use the following `make` commands several times.
+First, review the above `Makefile` to see what each entry does.
+Then, try building some custom entries.

 Build configurations